The Seljuk Han of Anatolia

 DESCRIPTION

-The han is similar in plan to its nearby cousin, the earlier Evdir Han, with its arcaded courtyard of open cells.
-However, in this han a covered horizontal section is added to the rear of the courtyard.
-This substantial section dominates the entire plan.
-It is also similar to the plan of the Kargi han, with the mosque to the right rear of the courtyard.
+The Kirkgöz Han is similar in plan to its nearby cousin, the earlier Evdir Han, with its arcaded courtyard of open cells.
+However, in this han, a covered horizontal section is added to the rear of the courtyard.
+It is also similar to the plan of the Kargi han, as it is believed by Erdmann that the room situated to the right rear of the courtyard served as the mosque.

 DECORATION